joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/08/25/espanol/estados-unidos/futbol-americano-riesgo-etc.html

 **G.O.P.
 Lawmakers Rebuke Trump on Plan to Increase Beef Imports**\
-`Republicans who have mostly refrained from criticizing the president’s actions have been vocal in opposition to the move, which they say will harm their constituents`\
+`Republicans who have mostly refrained from criticizing the president’s actions have been vocal in opposition to the move, which they say will harm their constituents.`\
 https://www.nytimes.com/2026/08/25/us/politics/republicans-trump-beef-imports.html

 **Read the List of Goods Included in Canada’s Retaliatory Tariffs**\